mnieber/dodo-commands/doc/installation.rst

     dodo install-default-commands standard_commands

 The :code:`standard_commands` directory was found "magically" because it comes with the Dodo Commands python package.
+Commands are installed in the ``~/.dodo_commands/default_commands`` directory.
 To read more about installing default commands, see :ref:`commands`.

 .. tip::